Welcome to Bootcamp!

 The New York edition covers the entire content of Professor Scafidi's pioneering two-credit-hour Fashion Law course.

 The Silicon Valley edition covers special topics in fashion law with a technology focus, with sessions at the headquarters of leading brands.
-This year will once again include Apple HQ in Cupertino, with more to be announced.
+More details to be announced!

 A $250 deposit is due with the application for either edition or both Bootcamps.
 The deposit is applied toward the program cost and is non-refundable once accepted into the program.
 We look forward to receiving your application!

-There are a number of places to stay in New York, San Francisco, and surrounding areas.
-In New York, there are special rates available for Fashion Law Bootcamp attendees at two great hotels: the Hudson and the Empire.
+There are a number of places to stay in San Francisco, and surrounding areas.
 Details are provided in the admittance letter.